 1. Number the pumpkins with a black marker.

 - Add the numbers as you bump into each pumpkin.

-2. Add some features to a few of the pumpkins to create "jack-o-lanterns".
+2. Add features to some of the pumpkins to create "jack-o-lanterns".
 Try not to bump into any of the "jack-o-lanterns" as you roll the pumpkin seed around in the pumpkin patch.